SERG-Delft/cs4300/2021/refactoring-in-the-wild.md

 We have two talks:

-* [Diomidis Spinellis](https://www.linkedin.com/in/dspinellis/) on _CScout, the C refactoring browser_: Despite its maturity and popularity, the C programming language still lacks tool support for reliably performing even simple refactoring, browsing, or analysis operations.
+* [Diomidis Spinellis](https://www.linkedin.com/in/dspinellis/) will talk about _CScout, the C refactoring browser_: Despite its maturity and popularity, the C programming language still lacks tool support for reliably performing even simple refactoring, browsing, or analysis operations.
 This is primarily due to identifier